silvae86/silvae86.github.io/_posts/2021-05-20-what-to-ask-in-job-interview.md

 And like that, you just lost one of the best opportunities to know more about the company where you will be spending 8 (at least) hours a day for the foreseeable future.

-# Why we do this to ourselves?
+# Common fears?

-Often, we are nervous, feeling insecure, or just want the job so badly that we want to make a good impression at all costs!
+One can be nervous, feeling insecure, or just want the job so badly that we want to make a good impression at all costs!
 We feel that asking questions may:

 - leave the interviewer them with the impression that we want to know too much about the company's internal processes;
 - lead the conversation into a tough situation if the interviewer asks something about